 How Does Automation Change the Prior Authorization Process?

 When examining the administrative workflow, it becomes clear that Artificial Intelligence (AI) and machine learning software can actively absorb much of the routine, repetitive functions when filtered through a continually expanding clearinghouse of payer criteria.
 Ideally, the process would advance as such:

 - Once a patient’s treatment plan and payer eligibility has been gathered and verified, a needs determination would assess insurance requirements.

 - If a prior authorization is required, automated submission would be initiated and followed-up through a bi-directional, seamless portal integrated with the provider’s EHR/EMR system.

 - Scheduling personnel would be notified electronically when the prior authorization was approved reducing the need for rescheduling and inconveniencing patients.

 - Automated follow-up and status checks in real-time would ensure no patient falls through the cracks.

 - And because AI isn’t an end-all solution nor does it operate in a vacuum, certified specialists (human intelligence) would actively engage and submit prior authorization requests that were emergent or needed special handling.

 While the wheels continue to grind on healthcare prior authorization reform, let’s not forget that the primary reasons that utilization management and prior authorizations were instituted are still very valid and worth pursuing — solid, necessary medical care that is cost-effective.
 By removing the administrative burden, as well as the feeling of having to ask for permission, through automation and real-time approvals, providers and patients can focus on the healthcare decisions that are the reason for the process in the first place.

-Contact us to schedule a demo to discuss state-of-the-art AI-driven prior authorization technology and support, as well as expert certified specialists.
+Contact us to request a demo to discuss state-of-the-art AI-driven prior authorization technology and support, as well as expert certified specialists.